paaacman/promstack-exporters/README.md

 ## Install
 First create a `.env` file from [.env.dist](.env.dist).
 - `HOST_NAME` the name of the host where promstack-exporters is installed.
 This will be available as a label in scraped data.
 - `ENV` the env of the host where promstack-exporters is installed.
 This will be available as a label in promtail data.
+- `NODE_EXPORTER_PORT` node-exporter expose metrics for Prometheus at this port.
+- `CADVISOR_PORT` Cadvisor expose metrics for Prometheus at this port.
+- `NGINX_EXPORTER_PORT` nginx-exporter expose metrics for Prometheus at this port.
 - `NGINX_SCRAPE_URI` the nginx stub_status URL, see [nginx-exporter section](#nginx-exporter)
 - `DOCKER_HOST_INTERNAL_IP` the internal IP of docker host, used by nginx-exporter to access host's nginx stub_page.
 - `LOKI_EXTERNAL_URL` Loki URL to be called by Promtail, see [Promtail](#promtail) bellow.